y1n/GoElites.Wiki/CommunityPrinciples/CommunityGuidelines.md

 - All General Rules apply.
 - No drama.
-- No abusive behaviour even if done "for fun".
+- No abusive behavior even if done "for fun".
 - Punishments range from 24 hours to permanent suspension from ChatBox.